Toby Johnson, Psych Tech

 Toby and Guy made the decision to join the psych tech training when it was discovered a friend of Toby's from Gay Rap and the San Francisco Gay Counseling Service, Peter Goldblum, had just gotten a job teaching psychology in the program at Napa College.

-In fact, a whole household formed in Napa around Toby and Guy that included Leslie Peterson, Spider O'Toole, Peter Goldblum, Doug Fairchild, Peter Hall -- and Susie Dosen who had a wonderful big white cat named Buffalo (who'd jump into your lap, climb up and put one paw on each of your shoulders and nuzzle your neck), along with several others in a neat old house on Coombs Street on the southern edge of downtown Napa.
+in a neat old house on the southern edge of downtown Napa at 400 Coombs—that included Toby, Guy and Leslie, Spider O'Toole, Doug Fairchild, Peter Hall, along with several others — and Susie Dosen and her boyfriend.
+Susie had a wonderful big white cat named Buffalo who'd jump into your lap, climb up and put one paw on each of your shoulders and nuzzle your neck.

 In 1975, Guy and Toby completed the training, got their licenses and moved back to San Francisco; they took an apartment on 18th St between Noe and Sanchez just down the street from the 18th and Castro gay nexus.
 Toby went by Mt Zion and, lo and behold, there was a job opening.
 He applied and got the job immediately.
 It was like a self-fulfilling prophecy.

-Toby stayed at that job while he went back to C.I.A.S. to complete the Master's and then go on to a PhD. in "Counseling Psychology."
+Toby stayed at that job while he went back to C.I.A.S. to complete the Master's and then go on to a PhD in "Counseling Psychology."
 His class, which included Art Rosengarten, Howard Rossman, Barry Shea, Ann Sibary, was the "test class" for acceditation for the Institute.
-Toby Johnson, in fact, was the first Ph.D. graduate in the Counseling Dept. The school changed its name the year they graduated.
-(They actually have two diplomas--one with the name as CIAS, the other CIIS.)
+Toby Johnson, in fact, was the first PhD graduate in the Counseling Dept. The school changed its name the year they graduated.
+(The members of that class actually received two diplomas—one with the name as CIAS, the other CIIS.)

 While Toby was working there, first as an intern and then as paid staff, the Clinic moved from the Golden Gate YMCA Bldg to Hyde Street and Jerry Polon became Director of the Clinic.